tnmch/tnmch.github.io/_posts/FireShell-2019/2019-01-27-Badinjections.md

 Hello guys , i would like to share with you my solution for this web task

-So this task based on 3 parts (LFI->XXE->RCE) each part will allow us to move to the next stage until we get the FLAG
+So this task's solution contains 3 parts (LFI->XXE->RCE) each part will allow us to move to the next stage until we get the FLAG

 <p align="center"> <img src="https://user-images.githubusercontent.com/7364615/51808143-62d0d900-2290-11e9-8aad-448c7c976a17.png"></p>

-By accessing to the task url we can see menu with some actions
+By accessing to the task url, we can see a menu with some actions

 <p align="center"> <img src="https://user-images.githubusercontent.com/7364615/51808175-b7745400-2290-11e9-9b71-3af24350703d.png"></p>

-When we look at the html source code we can notice link to download this files
+When we look at the html source codem we can notice a link used to download this files

 <p align="center"> <img src="https://user-images.githubusercontent.com/7364615/51808189-e8548900-2290-11e9-9368-dd439db8a359.png"></p>